-The primary function of the quadriceps is to move the knee.
-They become active when you bend and straighten your knee.
-While the rectus femoris muscle also participates in knee movement, it also is the primary muscle involved in rotating the hips.
-The quadriceps, also referred to as the quads, are involved in almost every movement of your legs.
-Your quads work in concert with other leg muscles, such as the hamstrings, to promote effective movement, running, exercise and balance.
+The quadriceps are involved in almost every movement of your legs.
+The primary function of the muscles is to bend and straighten your knee.
+The rectus femoris muscle is also is the primary muscle involved in rotating the hips.
+Your quads work in concert with other leg muscles, such as the hamstrings, to promote effective movement, running, squatting, cycling and balance.

 When the quads are damaged or overused, they can make it difficult to get around.
 Quads, like all other major muscle groups, require care and maintenance.
 Stretching is one of the most effective ways to keep the quadriceps flexible, increase their range of motion and maintain appropriate blood and oxygen circulation in them.

 Warm up your quads with dynamic stretching -- for example, gentle aerobic exercise such as walking on a treadmill or marching in place -- before you begin working out.
 For a static stretch after your workout, stand next to a stable object and hold one foot up behind your rear end.
 Gently pull your foot toward your body and feel the stretch in your quad.
 Hold for 20 seconds, release and repeat on the other leg.

 Any one of the four muscles can be damaged, resulting in a small tear or total rupture.
 The muscles are particularly vulnerable to strain and tears when you perform strenuous activities without warming up the muscles first.